microsoft/TypeScript/doc/spec.md

 }
 ```

-within ‘B’, ‘Y’ is an alias only for module ‘A’ and not the local interface ‘A’, whereas ‘Z’ is an alias for all exported meanings of ‘A.X’, thus denoting both an interface type and a variable.
+within 'B', 'Y' is an alias only for module 'A' and not the local interface 'A', whereas 'Z' is an alias for all exported meanings of 'A.X', thus denoting both an interface type and a variable.

 If the *ModuleName* portion of an *EntityName* references an instantiated module, the *ModuleName* is required to reference the module instance when evaluated as an expression.
 In the example